-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has an accumulated deficit as at December 31, 2020 and, as of that date, the Company's current liabilities exceeded its current assets.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has history of operating losses and as at December 31, 2021 had a working capital deficiency of \$31,146,332 and an accumulated deficit of \$310,550,720.
+As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.